Top 3 Gynecomastia Exercises

 Will gynecomastia exercises get results?

-Whether you have actual gynecomastia or pseudo gynecomastia exercises can help reduce fat in the chest area and improve the overall appearance of your chest.
+Whether you have actual gynecomastia or pseudo gynecomastia exercises can help reduce body fat in the chest area and improve the overall appearance of your chest.

 What is a good gynecomastia exercise and diet?

 The best chest exercises for excess fat and fullness in the breast tissue include push-ups, bench presses, and various cardio exercises.
 We also recommend consuming a healthy diet of veggies and fruits, lean meats and fish, healthy fats, and whole grains if you have gynecomastia.
 Losing weight if you are overweight or obese can produce significant results.

 What should I do if my gynecomastia doesn’t go away with exercise?

 If you do not see the results you are hoping for, gynecomastia surgery, otherwise known as male breast reduction surgery, is an option to consider.

 Dr. Smita Ramanadham is a double board-certified plastic surgeon serving patients in the Greater New Jersey, New York, and Tri-state areas.
 Dr. Smita performs gynecomastia surgery for men with gynecomastia-related symptoms, helping them look and feel better about themselves and their appearance.

 To book a consultation appointment with Dr. Smita, give our office a call today.